-The school also uses 'Big Maths' daily to support the maths curriculum and 'Big Writing' takes place weekly to encourage high quality, independent creative writing.
+The school also uses some 'Big Maths' ideas to support the maths curriculum and 'Big Writing' takes place regularly to encourage high quality, independent creative writing.

 We endeavour to keep parents informed about their child’s education and events at school through termly pupil/parent consultations, sharing afternoons, topic grids and newsletters, which can be e-mailed if requested.

 Children are taught to read in various ways through out the school.
-In Hedgehog Class (Foundation and Year 1) the children are heard read individually and regularly throughout the week, as well as in small groups, (guided reading).
+In Hedgehog Class (Foundation) the children are heard read individually and regularly throughout the week, as well as in small groups, (guided reading).
 As the children move through the school there is less emphasis on individual reading and more of a focus on guided reading – where a small group of children, or the whole class, can explore a text in more detail, exploring the plot, predicting what will happen next and discussing the characters feelings.

 At Northill, we do not use one specific reading scheme, but use a mixture of phonic-based books eg. Sounds Write and Dandelion Readers, alongside books that help the children to develop their sight words.
 We also encourage the children to move away from the scheme books once their reading has become more established, to help develop a more extensive vocabulary.
 In 2016 we introduced Accelerated Reader to year 2,3 & 4.
 Accelerated Reader is a powerful tool for monitoring and managing independent reading practice, motivating the children to read for pleasure, the children enjoy quizzing on the books they have read and earning points towards their personal targets.

 The use of the computer is well applied with increasingly more sophisticated developments.
 Each classroom has networked computers to integrate their use into most areas of the curriculum.
 Hedgehog class have five computers, Otter class have eight computers and Squirrel class have 10 computers.
 Supervised internet access is also available.
 All classrooms have interactive whiteboards to aid teaching and learning.
 Software for these products is continuously being evaluated to enhance lessons.
 Voting pads are also used to enhance pupil participation within lessons.